-3.2 The "Bowtie" Pattern in MPCs
+3.2 Extreme MPCs and the "Bowtie" Pattern

 We first describe the aggregate properties of the survey data.
 Figure 1, introduced earlier, plots the full distribution of consumption responses to each shock.
 Each bar presents the distribution of marginal propensities to consume for one particular shock, calculated as the ratio of households' "change in spending" response to the size of the shock.
 Black dots display the average MPC for each shock.